 In addition, an interior view of their head should exhibit a slight concavity.

-4. Short Legs And Large Paws
+4. Legs And Large Paws

 Another standard attribute of Maine Coons possessed by both the European and American Maine Coons is substantial, medium-long legs that are in proportion to the body.